Air Toxics Compliance

 The 1990 Clean Air Act Amendments (CAAA) required EPA to regulate HAPs from large industrial facilities using both a technology-based and risk-based approach.
 In the technology-based approach, EPA develops maximum achievable control technology (MACT) standards for industry groups based on the emission levels that are already being achieved by the controlled and low-emitting sources in an industry group.
 Within 8 years of EPA setting MACT standards, EPA assesses the remaining health risks from each source category to determine whether the MACT standards are protective of public health with an ample safety margin and protective against adverse environmental effects.
 In this risk-based phase, EPA must determine whether more health-protective standards are necessary.
 Also every 8 years after setting the MACT standards, the CAA requires that EPA review and revise the MACT standards, if necessary, to account for improvements in air pollution controls and/or prevention.
 Since 1990, EPA has issued MACT standards located in 40 CFR 63 for more than 174 source categories.

-NHDES has developed a Fact Sheet that provides more information on the program and its requirements, and also has an Env-A 1400 Compliance Determination Flow Chart, which provides guidance in a step-by-step process of how to demonstrate compliance with the AALs for the RTAPS you emit.
+NHDES has developed an Env-A 1400 Compliance Determination Flow Chart, which provides guidance in a step-by-step process of how to demonstrate compliance with the AALs for the RTAPS you emit and a searchable excel spreadsheet listing the RTAPs with their established AALs.